carpentries-incubator/cwl-novice-tutorial/_episodes/script.md

 > ## Exercise 5:
 >
 > CHALLENGE question.
 Extend the `outputs` section of the following CWLtool definition to capture the script we have created along with tools' standard output.
 >
+> This will help you inspect the generated script and is useful in more complex situations to troubleshoot related issues.
+>
 > ~~~
 > class: CommandLineTool